Cross-Country Skiing in Banff: Trails & Tips

 Golf Course Loop (5 km)

 The Banff Springs Golf Course transforms into a groomed cross-country network in winter.
 It's the most accessible option for beginners, with flat terrain, mountain views, and easy access from the town of Banff.
-Track-set for classic skiing.
+Track-set for classic skiing with new warming huts added for the 2026 season.

 Pipestone Loops (Lake Louise area, 5–15 km)